Homosexuality in Star Trek

 It certainly is inconsistent that homosexuality is almost completely missing from the fictional Trek Universe.
 This is the "Investigations" section at EAS where I generally try to put some things straight (Sorry for the pun, I noticed it too late but found my own awkwardness amusing).
 Nevertheless it is not the goal of this essay to find proof for the existence of same-sex relationships in the 24th century.
 Even if the statistics of canon Trek may insinuate otherwise, I reject the reasoning that homosexuality may become extinct in the Federation.
 It would not be the Federation of tolerance and diversity that we all know, much less do I want to support the bigotry that gay people must be "healed" or "re-educated".

 I wholeheartedly support the demand of getting gay characters into the show.
-Yet, as I have no political or personal interest; my look at Star Trek's history of dealing with homosexuality is rather unemotional and may not reflect the "official" position of the LGBT movement.
+Yet, I have no political or personal interest; my look at Star Trek's history of dealing with homosexuality is rather unemotional and may not reflect the "official" position of the LGBT (lesbian, gay, bisexual, transgender) movement.
 I also try to keep in mind that homosexual people are not a monolithic group but a multitude of individuals most of whom probably don't want to make a big deal of being "different" but who just want to be accepted the way they are - in the real world as well as in the media.
+Speaking of LGBT as an umbrella term, it includes transgender people, whose absence from the fictional world of Star Trek may be easier to explain or to justify because not all forms of transgenderism would be as visible as (socially accepted) homosexuality.
+So rather than trying to sort out a variety of gender identity topics I will focus on homosexuality in Star Trek.

 Fictional motivation This the desire to picture a positive future in which sexual barriers don't exist any longer (just like racism and sexism have been eliminated too), to an extent that has not yet been accomplished today.
 In other words, whenever homosexuality is depicted on Star Trek, it should be a non-issue.
 It should not be anything like a gay couple on a starship who need to keep their relationship secret from a homophobic captain.
 No one in Starfleet is supposed to be that reactionary.